Bhakti Charu Swami: Early life

-He was born in 1945, into an aristocratic Bengali family and spent the rest of his early childhood in urban Kolkata.
-Leaving India in 1970 for his further education, he attended university in Germany to study Chemistry.
-There, he searched out the ancient Vedic scriptures.
+Swami was born in 1945 into an aristocratic Bengali family and spent his early childhood in Kolkata.
+After leaving India in 1970 for further education, he attended university in Germany to study chemistry.
+While there, he spent time researching ancient Vedic scriptures.

 Career

 After reading The Nectar of Devotion written by Srila Prabhupada, Swami joined the International Society for Krishna Consciousness (ISKCON) in Mayapur, West Bengal, India.
 His first meeting with Srila Prabhupada took place in January 1977 during the 'Maha' Kumbha Mela at Prayagraj.
-Prabhupada instructed him to translate all of his books into Bengali and become his Secretary for Indian Affairs.
-He was given first and second initiation in Sridham Mayapur during the Gaura Purnima festival in March 1977.
+Srila Prabhupada instructed him to translate all of his books into Bengali and become his Secretary for Indian Affairs.
+He was given his first and second initiation in Sridham Mayapur during the Gaura Purnima festival in March 1977.
 Shortly thereafter, during the Snana Yatra festival in Vrindavan, Prabhupada awarded him the renounced order of sannyasa.
 He later became the GBC (Governing Body Commissioner) Chairman in 1989 and then again in 2017.
 Maharaja continued to translate many of Srila Prabhupada's books into Bengali until their completion in 1996, which was the centennial anniversary of Srila Prabhupada's appearance.

 Thereafter, he was involved in writing, producing, and directing the biographical video series, 'Abhay Charan'.
-With over 100 episodes and broadcast on Indian National Television, reaching more than 4 million viewers in a short span of few months, the series chronologically portrayed Srila Prabhupada's life and achievements.
+With over 100 episodes and broadcasts on Indian National Television, reaching more than 4 million viewers in just a few months, the series chronologically portrayed Srila Prabhupada's life and achievements.

 He further went on to develop the ISKCON project in Ujjain, Madhya Pradesh, India, where Lord Sri Krishna, along with his brother Balarama and friend Sudama received their education from Maharishi Sandipani.
 Under Maharaj's leadership, a marble temple was inaugurated in less than 10 months in February 2006.
 As the resident GBC of that area, he continued to oversee the development of the project and the preaching programmes in Madhya Pradesh as well as its surrounding areas.